Land of the Monks

 Cycle the roof of the world | Section 1 of the Trans-Himalaya Adventure

-At the small village of Upshi, the riders will leave the Indus and follow the incredible Leh-Manali Highway through the Pang Valley.
-The road itself is only open 4 ½ months of the year and has an average elevation of over 4,000m.
-The cyclists will splash through icy, glacial streams and be captivated by some incredible rock and sand formations, always with the snow-capped Himalaya looming in the background.
-They will climb over the Talang Pass (5328m) and descend 500m through the 22 hairpin turns of the famous Gata loops.
-On the last day, the weary but exhilarated riders will spin down into the verdant Manali Valley for a well earned rest day.
+This section begins in Srinagar, known for its colourful houseboats.
+The road heads northeast clinging precariously to the sides of towering mountains as the riders climb to the friendly town of Leh.
+The next stages to Manali are spectacular.
+Over the next few days, the riders will cross two 5000m passes and spend most nights sleeping at altitudes well above 4000m.
+At the small village of Upshi, the riders will head through the Pang Valley, splashing through icy, glacial streams and captivated by some incredible rock and sand formations.
+They will climb over the Talang Pass (5328m) and descend 500m through the 22 hairpin turns of the famous Gata Loops.
+On the last day, the riders will spin down into the verdant Manali Valley for a well-deserved rest day.

 Highlights